nnnsss999/llmattacks/docs/navigation-map.md

 - `attack-defense-matrix.md` — mapping of attacks to defences
 - `index.md` — landing page for the documentation site
 - `pdf-extract.md` — plain text extracted from the PDF catalog
+- `glossary.md` — definitions of common terms across the catalog
+- `navigation-map.md` — this file describing all repository contents

 ## original/
 Original sources of the catalog in PDF and Markdown.